SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

     }
 }
 ```
-Here is how the program would work when we have a square with a side length equal to 15:
+Here is how the program would work when we have a square with a side's length equal to 15:

 ![](/assets/chapter-2-1-images/01.Square-area-01.jpg)

-Try to write a wrong number, for example, "**hello**".
+Test the program with an invalid integer (as an input), for example, "**hello**".
 You will get an error message during runtime (exception).

 ![](/assets/chapter-2-1-images/02.Exception-hello-01.jpg)

-This is normal because **Java** is highly typed language.
-Later on, we will find out how we can catch these kinds of errors and make the user enter a number again.
+It is normal because **Java** is a highly typed language.
+Later on, we will find out how we can catch these kinds of errors and make the user enter a new input (a number in the example above).

 #### How Does the Example Work?